Sherman Farm

 By creating a few alternate formats for each ad placement to be used when an ad reached fatigue, my team was able to deliver a campaign with a longer lifespan without breaking budget.

-To celebrate fall, Sherman Farm plants a new corn maze every year, attracting visitors from all over New England.
+To celebrate fall, Sherman Farm plants a new corn maze every year.
 I had the opportunity to craft the layout for the Fall 2024 corn maze, sponsored in part by the “Are We There Yet?” project of Fryeburg, Maine, a fundraising effort that supports safe and reliable transportation services for local seniors.
-The maze design boosted awareness to the project and promoted community support.
+How do we design a themed, sponsored experience to attract tourists and families?

 A multi-acre corn maze remained open on weekends throughout the fall of 2024.
-Through its design, I was able to raise awareness and boost fundraising capabilities for the "Are We There Yet?" project.
+The design raised awareness and boosted fundraising capabilities for the "Are We There Yet?" project.
 I collaborated with the social team to develop promotional social media content.

 Before it was cut, the production partner delivered a rendering of the maze for review.
 Once the maze was ready, our office took a field trip to Sherman Farm to capture promotional social content (and get lost along the way!).